pyranid/pyranid/README.md

 If you need array component types at runtime for a custom binder, use `Parameters.arrayOf(Class, ...)`.
 This captures the array element type (including primitives) so your binder can match via `TargetType.isArray()`/`getArrayComponentType()`.
 Typed arrays require a corresponding [`CustomParameterBinder`](https://javadoc.pyranid.com/com/pyranid/CustomParameterBinder.html); otherwise binding fails fast.
+This applies even when the wrapped value is `null`; implement `CustomParameterBinder#bindNull(...)` if you want typed nulls to bind successfully.
 For SQL ARRAY binding, use `Parameters.sqlArrayOf(...)`.

 ```java